Icchin Cup and Saucer by Aya Kondo

 The diameter of the saucer is 13.5cm, the height is 2cm.

-We have two in stock, and as each is handmade, there may be a slight difference to the images shown.
+As each is handmade, there may be a slight difference to the images shown.

 About Aya Kondo